nickfff-dev/google-image-search-download/readme.md

     pip install pandas

-mimetypes is a standard built in lib for detecting image extension in this case but wget has to be downloaded from <a href="http://gnuwin32.sourceforge.net/packages/wget.htm"> here</a> and made available to PATH before you can pip install wget and use it in the script <a href="https://phoenixnap.com/kb/wget-command-with-examples">find installation guide and adding to path here</a>
+mimetypes is a standard built in lib for detecting image extension in this case.

+wget has to be downloaded from <a href="http://gnuwin32.sourceforge.net/packages/wget.htm"> here</a> and made available to PATH before you can pip install wget and use it in the script. <a href="https://phoenixnap.com/kb/wget-command-with-examples">find installation guide and adding to path here</a>

-the script uses selenium and chrome driver(download the version of chromedriver that matches with your browser version ) to run the search and wget to manage the downloads
+the script uses selenium and chrome driver(download the latest version of chromedriver that matches with your browser version) to run the search and wget to manage the downloads

-to initialize add the csv with "SellerSku" and "title" columns to the script folder activate venv
+to initialize add the csv with "title" column to the script folder ensure you have a folder named "images" in the same folder as the script ensure you have chromedriver in the same folder as the script activate venv

     env/Scripts/Activate.ps1